On Thursday 10 November, 2016 Bishop Fintan Monahan, Bishop of Killaloe, presented 134 young people ... read more

 A message from the Bishop of Killaloe

-I invite young people to engage with the Award programme and seize the opportunity to live their baptism in a real way and become involved as members of the Church of today and tomorrow.
+I invite young people to engage with the Award and seize the opportunity to live their baptism in a real way and become involved as members of the Church of today and tomorrow.
 Every blessing on all those involved.

 Rath Dé oraibh.

 The Award in the Diocese of Killaloe

 There are 4 Awards - Gold, Silver, Bronze & Papal Cross